Home

 D. None of the above.

-A. It is better not to hire him/her.
+A. It is better not to talk to him/her.

 A. Ignore peers who are from a different cultural background.